iterative/ldb-resources/documentation/Command-summary.md

 `ADD` is the main workhorse of LDB as it allows data sample(s) to be added to a dataset staged in the workspace.

-`ADD` builds a list of objects referenced by their hashsum, storage location, or source dataset, and applies optional filters to rectify this list.
+`ADD` builds a list of objects referenced by their hashsum, storage location, or source dataset, and applies optional filters to this list.
 Objects passing the filters are merged into the currently staged dataset.
-When data object is added to the workspace, an associated annotation will go with it.
+When a data object is added to the workspace, an associated annotation may go with it.
 The particular annotation version will be determined by the source identifier. **In case of version collisions** (same object referenced multiple times with divergent annotation versions), **the latest annotation will be kept**.
+For instance, if `ds:cats` and `ds:small-cats` contain some of the same data objects but with different annotation versions, then `ldb add ds:cats ds:small-cats` would need to choose an annotation version for each common data object.

 `ADD` allows for multiple objects (or object sets) of one type to be specified in one command.
-If no explicit object sources are provided and the `--query` or `--file` option is used, `ADD` assumes the source to be `ds:root` – which is all objects indexed by LDB.
+If no explicit object sources are provided and a filter option such as `--query` or `--file` is used, `ADD` assumes the source to be `ds:root` – which is all objects indexed by LDB with the most recently indexed annotation for each.

-While normally `ADD` references sources already known to LDB (pre-indexed objects with valid identifiers), it can also target a storage folder directly.
-In that case, `INDEX` command is automatically run over this folder to ensure the index is up to date.
+While `ADD` normally references sources already known to LDB (pre-indexed objects with valid identifiers), it can also target a storage folder directly.
+If all data objects in the folder have been indexed by LDB before, then no new indexing occurs.
+If some data objects have not been indexed, then LDB will index them if the config option `core.auto_index = true` is set.
+Otherwise an error will occur.

 A special scenario for `ADD` arises when it targets ephemeral filesystem paths (anything outside the configured storage locations).
 Most commonly, such targets would be in the current workspace (where new objects were added directly, or where annotations were edited in-place). `ADD` can understand such changes and will save new data objects into permanent storage (see the `--read-add` option in `ADD-STORAGE`).